Masque at the baptism of Prince Henry: Paying the bills

 Some items, like the transport of the unused lion from Holyroodhouse to Stirling, and clothes for James's former nurse Helen Littil and her daughters Grissel and Sarah Gray, were paid for through the usual Royal Treasurer's account.
 Other items, like the gifts given to ambassadors and a piece of alabaster used in the chapel, came from subsidy money sent by Queen Elizabeth and managed by the jeweller and financier Thomas Foulis.
 In September 1594 James VI gave to Foulis the gold cups presented by the Dutch ambassadors to melt down and coin to cover some of his debt.

 Anne of Denmark received £18,796 Scots from Thomas Foulis from the English subsidy money between July 1591 and 13 September 1594, which may have been available to meet the costs of her household and some expenses of the baptism.
+Queen Elizabeth noted that £2,000 sterling of the subsidy money in the summer of 1594 was spent in London.
+After the baptism, she insisted that all of the next installment was sent to Scotland, where she hoped James would use the money in his campaign against the Catholic earls.

 No detailed records of making the masque costumes described by Fowler, or building the Chapel Royal survive.
 Andrew Melville of Garvock, a Master of Household, was paid £6,666 13s 4d Scots for the expenses of the Danish ambassadors during the visit.
 The sum was raised from a composition fee of 10,000 merks charged Colonel William Stewart for a grant of the lands of Houston in West Lothian.